GNOME/gimp-help/README.md

 If some of the instructions below are unclear, don't hesitate to ask in one of the places mentioned above.

+*Experimental meson build instructions*
+The autotools Makefiles are being phased out and will be replaced by meson, which is currently in an experimental stage.
+You are encouraged to use that for building the manual.
+This should be faster than building with autotools.
+For required packages see below, in addition you will also need the `meson` package.

+To build with meson:
+- Start a terminal.
+- cd to your build directory (create if needed)
+- Setup env vars for `$HELP_PREFIX` and `$SRCDIR` or replace with actual values below.
+Replace "en nl" with the language(s) you want to build.
+- `meson setup -Dprefix=$HELP_PREFIX $SRCDIR -Dlanguages="en nl"`
+- Alternatively you can start meson from the source and specify the build dir.
+See the meson manual for details.
+- Next run: `ninja`.
+When specifying multiple languages to build, you specify a max load, e.g. `ninja -l 4.5`.
+- If you want to, you can install the languages so that GIMP can find the local manual.
+Run: `ninja install --no-rebuild`.
+- Optionally test if everything is opk with the build by running `ninja test`.

 To get started, here is a checklist of things you should do:
 - If you don't have a Gnome GitLab account yet then create one (you can use GitHub credentials to login), see: